microsoft/EdgeML/tf/README.md

 ProtoNN training routine in Tensorflow.
 A simple example, `examples/protoNN_example.py` is provided to illustrate its usage.

-For detailed usage instructions of the example, in `examples` directory, please use
+For detailed usage instructions of the example, in the `examples` directory, please use

     python protoNN_example.py -h